mas-4/cocktailwiki/daiquiri.md

 ## Bern's Banana Daiquiri
-This is technically a Sidecar with the Giffard, but fuck it, that sounds stupid since it's always been called a Daiquiry.
+This is technically a Sidecar with the Giffard, but fuck it, that sounds stupid since it's always been called a Daiquiri.

 - 1 oz. spiced rum
 - .75 oz.
 Giffard Banana